Graylog2/documentation/pages/streams.rst

 How are streams processed internally?
 *************************************

-The most important thing to know about Graylog2 stream matching is that there is no duplication of messages.
+The most important thing to know about Graylog stream matching is that there is no duplication of stored messages.
 Every message that comes in is matched against all rules of a stream.
 The internal ID of every stream that has *all* rules matching is appended to the ``streams`` array of the processed message.